mountaindude/verisure-armstate-mqtt/README.md

 5. The device sends a single MQTT message "ALARM_OFF" when powered up.
 The message is typically sent within 2-3 seconds, which means that for example home automation devices (lights etc) can take actions immediately when the alarm is disarmed.
 You can easily change (in main.cpp) the MQTT topic used.
 6. When the alarm system is later armed/turned on, the smart plug will turn off.
 When its power is cut, the ESP8266 device will of course loose contact with the MQTT broker, but as the device registered a LWT (Last Will and Testament) when connecting to the broker, the LWT message will be sent by the broker to the MQTT topic of choice.
 Note that there is a (up to) 15 second delay before this happens, but this doesn't really matter when it comes to being notified of the alarm being turned on/armed.

-I dug into my random-parts-box and found a small plastic box in which I hotglued an Wemos D1 Mini Lite, with a cut-off USB cable soldered directly onto the pins of the CH340 USB-to-serial chip.
+I dug into the random-parts-box and found a small plastic box in which a Wemos D1 Mini Lite was hot glued, with a cut-off USB cable soldered directly onto the pins of the CH340 USB-to-serial chip.
-Some additional hotglue acts as stress relief for the somewhat small/delicate USB cables.
+Some additional hotglue acts as an impromptu stress relief for the somewhat small/delicate USB cables.

 Having a short USB cable (10-15 cm) makes it possible to get a pretty compact unit without loose cables all around it.
 The combo (Verisure smart plug, USB adapter, ESP8266 box) is then plugged in as a whole into a wall outlet.
 As long as the unit is within range from the alarm system's central unit, it doesn't matter what power outlet is used.
 I used some random 220V to USB adapter I had lying around, but any old USB cell phone charger should work fine.